Window Defogging: How to Go About Doing It

 Preventing Window Fog in Your Home

-When it comes to getting rid of moisture in your home, you can purchase a humidifier as mentioned earlier, or you can make sure the ventilation in your home is good by leaving fans on to get the air circulating.
-This will also prevent all of the hot air in your home from sticking to your windows and causing fog.
+When it comes to getting rid of moisture in your home, you can purchase a humidifier, as mentioned earlier, or you can make sure the ventilation in your home is good by leaving fans on to get the air circulating.
+This will also prevent all the hot air in your home from sticking to your windows and causing fog.

 Conclusion